-Holt High School provides students the opportunity to broaden their learning through curricular-related activities.
+Holt Junior High provides students the opportunity to broaden their learning through curricularrelated activities.
 A curricular-related activity may be for credit, required for a particular course, and/or contain school subject matter.
-Extra-curricular activities do not reflect the School curriculum but are made available to students to allow them to pursue additional worthwhile activities such as recreational sports, drama, etc. A student's participation in a club or organization is subject to the Student Code of Conduct or other agreements between the District and the student.
-A student's conduct may be subject to any action, but not limited to, the loss of a club trip or other privileges.
-Participants in clubs and organizations may not be allowed to participate for the season if they have not passed four out of six courses from the previous semester.
-Clubs, activities, and organizations are listed below.
-All students are permitted to participate in the activities of their choosing, as long as they meet the eligibility requirements.
+Extra-curricular activities do not reflect the School curriculum but are made available to students to allow them to pursue additional worthwhile activities such as recreational sports, drama, and the like.

+A student's use of a performance-enhancing substance is a violation that will affect the student's extracurricular participation.